 AREAS OF PRACTICE

 With over 30 years’ experience, Simon’s reputation precedes him on all cases concerning child welfare.
 He has extensive experience when dealing with complex medical evidence and cross-examination of medical experts, with particular expertise in those cases involving shaking of infants leading to death or permanent brain damage.
 Simon has particular expertise in serious children cases; both private and public law.
 He is highly regarded in cases concerning parental disputes over the leave to remove from the jurisdiction.
 He has extensive experience in acting for Local Authorities, Guardians and Parents.
+Simon sits as a Recorder and a High Court Judge in the Family Court.

 The family law cases are listed here.
 They form linked information but not a new case.